joaohenggeler/web-cache-exporter/readme_body.txt

 before running.

 * Option: -show-full-paths
-* Description: Replaces the "Location On Cache" CSV column with the cached file's full path on disk.
+* Description: Replaces the "Location On Cache" and "Location In Output" CSV columns with the absolute paths on disk.

 Using both -no-copy-files and -no-create-csv will result in an error and terminate the application.
 The -show-full-paths option does nothing